sombriks/sombriks-hq/src/assets/posts/0031-react-redux-vs-vue-pinia.md

 [Back in time](#0007-vue-and-react-side-by-side.md) i did a similar comparison but boy time flies.

-But this time let's focus. on the global source of truth solution.
+But this time let's focus on the global source of truth solution.

 ## About global state / source of truth